• Skip to primary navigation

 One morning early, just after it began to get light, I was out milking and saw a pilot vehicle coming.
 The driver stopped and waved a lighted wand at a truck going past him down the highway, then went on slowly.
 Another pilot vehicle came along, and waved a lighted wand to stop someone coming off a side street.
 I was pretty curious by then, so I watched for the big load.
 It was the base of a giant crane on tracks!
 The boom of the crane had been taken off for transport.

-Filed Under: Activities at Home Tagged With: Trucking, Vehicles
+Filed Under: Activities at Home Tagged With: Ahaura, Trucking, Vehicles, West Coast

 The Austin